 The last part of the the experience was actually bringing user to their chosen destination, which could be either Hong Kong or Washington.
 We went on location to record an array of landmarks in 8K stereo 360, with the state-of-the-art Kandao Obsidian R camera.
-I chose the camera and took care of the Washington production as well as the whole post-production.
+I picked the right hardware for the job and took care of the Washington production as well as the whole post-production.
 The challenge was to maintain the image quality while optimizing the files for playback in realtime engine.

 In this experience, we put a strong focus on interactivity.
 Many elements of the cabins were interactable, which greatly participates in the feeling of presence that a true VR experience must provide.
 The highlight of the experience being the dinner time, we took care in making every element interactable, wether the cutlery, the glass or the napkin, the user is able to grab everything.
 He can even grab the salt and pepper pods and pour some over the dish, as well as slice the dishes in parts and bring them to his mouth.

-To kickstart the launch of its new A350-1000 plane and the opening of its Washington route, Cathay Pacific organized a big 3-day event in Hong Kong.
-There, the visitors were invited to come in a plane replica and try our VR exerience.
-Over these 3 days, hundreds of visitors tried the VR experience and everyone of them had fun pretending to be a flight attendant in a virtual plane, completing features and food challenges and piloting the plane from the cockpit.
+To kickstart the launch of its new A350-1000 plane and the opening of its Washington route, Cathay Pacific organized a 3-day event in Hong Kong.
+There, the visitors were invited to come in a replica of the plane and try our VR experience.
+Over these 3 days, hundreds of visitors immersed themselves in the experience and everyone of them had fun pretending to be a flight attendant in a virtual plane, completing tasks, food challenges and piloting the plane from the cockpit.

-Eventually, I recorded footage from the VR experience and edited the PR video of the project.
+I recorded footage from the VR experience and eventually created a PR video of the event.

-Once again, this project was quite successfull with hundreds of visitors trying the experience during the Hong Kong event.
-The experience itself is an improvement over our previous experiences, being more interactive and playful and featuring new environments, such as the cockpit and the real-life 360 destinations.
+In the end, this project was successful with hundreds of visitors trying the experience at the Hong Kong event.
+The experience itself is an improvement

-Once again, polished VR experiences prove to be an efficient and compelling way to advertise airline companies and their cabin offers.
+Once again, polished VR experiences prove to be an impactful and compelling way of advertising airline companies and their cabin offers.